-It turns your email inbox into a task management tool, and enables you to make your emails into your daily to-dos.
-The application enables you to manage projects, set reminders and manage to-do list for any type of project.
+It turns your email inbox into a task management tool and enables you to make your emails into your daily to-dos.
+The application enables you to manage projects, set reminders, and manage a to-do list for any project.

-Spike app let you collaborate with your team, just like other collaboration tools such as Slack, but it offers more than just messaging feature.
+The Spike app lets you collaborate with your team, just like other collaboration tools such as Slack, but it offers more than just messaging feature.
 It helps you to simplify your mailbox for better organization and planning.

 - Real-time online conversation and collaboration